Inklingo

 nounA2general

-Use 'paciencia' when 'endurance' refers to the mental fortitude and calm needed to tolerate difficult or tedious situations or people over time.
+Use 'paciencia' when 'endurance' refers to the mental fortitude and self-control needed to tolerate delays, difficulties, or suffering without getting upset or complaining.

 A high quality storybook illustration of a person sitting calmly on a wooden stool on a riverbank, holding a fishing rod and waiting patiently for a fish to bite.